Andrew Targowski: Multiculturalism

 Targowski as an immigrant feels very well the issue of multiculturalism.
-In 1974-1975 when he was a visiting professor at Hamilton College (Clinton, NY), the American Catholic Hierarchy did not allow mass in Polish since the goal was to integrate immigrants within the American society.
+In 1974-1975 when he was a visiting professor at Hamilton College (Clinton, New York), the American Catholic Hierarchy did not allow mass in Polish since the goal was to integrate immigrants within the American society.
 In the 2000s a concept of multiculturalism was evolving with the popularity of hyphenated Americans (Polish-American, Mexican-American and so forth).
 In Western Europe, multiculturalism even evolved in many civic unrests, particularly in France.
 Steadily, the American nation has been transforming into the American political society, with the tendency to protect specific groups' interest.
 Therefore, Targowski undertook research on multiculturalism and among several solutions defined, he emphasized the importance of the role of the middle culture.
 This culture means – the full assimilation of immigrants, but particularly in the first generation is difficult.
 Therefore, to minimize their isolationist tendencies, one must require that these individuals accept the given state's culture, which is referred as the middle culture.
 This kind of culture includes awareness and skills of a state citizen: